microsoft/yardl/docs/matlab/quickstart.md

 ```

 It specifies the package's namespace along with code generation settings.
 The
-`matlab.outputDir` property specifies where the generated Matlab package should
+`matlab.outputDir` property specifies where the generated MATLAB package should
 go.
 If you are not interested in generating Python or C++ code, you can remove
 the corresponding property from the file: